bablokb/pcb-pico-datalogger/docs/core_config_tasks.md

 If `SIMPLE_UI` is true, only a minimalistic (label-based) UI is shown.
 This is much faster than the default tabular UI.

+`DISPLAY_STROBE_WAIT` will give the e-ink some extra time for updates before the power-management cuts power in strobe-mode.

 send_lora